-I. INTRODUCTION
+1.1 INTRODUCTION

-The initialization is one of the key problems of the mixture estimation.
-Mixture models are often used for description of multi-modal systems, whose behavior can switch among different working modes.
-Such modeling is demanded in a variety of application areas, including, e.g., fault detection (fault or non-fault mode), car diagnostics (eco-driving or sport mode, etc.), traffic flow control (the level of service), big data issues, etc., see, for instance, [1], [2], [3].
+The initialization is known to be a critical task for running a mixture estimation algorithm.
+Mixture models are often used for description of multimodal systems, whose behavior can switch among different working modes.
+Such modeling is demanded in a variety of application areas, including, e.g., fault detection (fault or non-fault mode), car diagnostics (eco-driving or sport mode, etc.), traffic flow control (the level of service), big data issues, etc., see, for instance, [1, 2, 3].
 The mixture model consists of several components that describe the individual working modes of the observed system and of their switching model.
-The last is considered as the random Markov process called the pointer [4], [5], and its value at the corresponding time instant indicates the currently active component (i.e., the working mode).
+The last is considered as the random Markov process called the pointer [4, 5], and its value at the corresponding time instant indicates the currently active component (i.e., the working mode).
 In reality, parameters of neither the components nor the pointer model are available.
 Thus the mixture estimation problem consists, in general, in estimation of the component and the pointer model parameters, and also in the pointer value estimation.

-The mixture estimation approaches found in the literature are mainly based on (i) the iterative expectation-maximization (EM) algorithm [6], see, e.g., [7], [8]; (ii) the approximative Variational Bayes approach [9], [10]; (iii) sampling Markov
+The mixture estimation approaches found in the literature are mainly based on (i) the iterative expectation-maximization (EM) algorithm [6], see, e.g., [7, 8]; (ii) the approximative Variational Bayes approach [9, 10]; (iii) sampling Markov Chain Monte Carlo techniques, e.g., [11, 12, 13].
+Closely related tasks are also discussed in [14, 15].